KRFOSS/kali-docs/virtualization/install-vmware-workstation-player-kali-host/index.md

 Try running `vmware` again, and see if now setup continues.

+### vmware-modconfi

-If it is still unsuccessful, we can dig a little further by running the following
+If it is still unsuccessful, we can dig a little further by running the following:

 ```
 kali@kali:~$ sudo vmware-modconfig --console --install-all